Silence Is Loud: Promotion and release

-Archives released the single "Crowded Roomz" in January 2024, about her experiences of being surrounded by people while touring but still feeling unable to be herself, which was accompanied by a music video which featured Maverick Sabre and Corbin Shaw.
-The following month, she announced the album's track listing, which included "Crowded Roomz" and earlier tracks "Forbidden Feelingz" and "So Tell Me...", which had previously appeared on Forbidden Feelingz and Sunrise Bang Ur Head Against Tha Wall respectively.
-She also released its title track, a track about her love for her brother, which starts with a heavily distorted scream and uses a four-to-the-floor kick drum.
-The following month, she released the single "Unfinished Business", a track about a current partner's feelings for their past.
+Archives released the single "Crowded Roomz" in January 2024, and linked it to experiences of touring and social pressure.
+The accompanying music video features Maverick Sabre and Corbin Shaw.
+The following month, she announced the album's track listing, which included "Crowded Roomz" alongside "Forbidden Feelingz" and "So Tell Me...".
+These tracks had previously appeared on Forbidden Feelingz and Sunrise Bang Ur Head Against Tha Wall, respectively.

+In February 2024, Archives released the title track.
+She described it as a song about her relationship with her brother, and reviewers noted that it opens with a heavily distorted scream and uses a four-to-the-floor kick drum.
+She followed it in March with "Unfinished Business", a track centred on unresolved feelings from a previous relationship.

 Silence Is Loud was released on 12 April 2024, alongside a video for "Cards On The Table".
-The album used a picture of Archives with a diamante Union Jack grill as its cover art; a limited edition of the album was pressed on "Union Jack vinyl".
-The album was released during a period where many artists were inspired by mid-1990s Britain, with Rachel Chinouriri's What a Devastating Turn of Events and Dua Lipa's Radical Optimism also taking inspiration from this period.
-Archives had sported a Union Jack diamond grill for a ES Magazine photoshoot the month before the album was released, and had performed in front of a large Union Jack flag at a launch party for issue 18 of The Face the month before that.
+The cover artwork shows Archives wearing a diamante Union Jack grill; a limited edition was issued on "Union Jack vinyl".

+The release coincided with a period in which several artists referenced mid-1990s Britain, including Rachel Chinouriri's What a Devastating Turn of Events and Dua Lipa's Radical Optimism.
+In the weeks before release, Archives wore a Union Jack diamond grill in a photoshoot for ES Magazine, and performed in front of a large Union Jack flag at a launch party for issue 18 of The Face.

-One track, "Tell Me What It's Like", featured a spoken word introduction from Goldie, and the last track, "Silence Is Loud (Reprise)", featured Archives singing to nothing but a backing synth.
-Many tracks lacked choruses, with most running for around three minutes and "So Tell Me..." running for almost four, and tracks discussed personal issues such as familial estrangement and unrequited love.
-Press promoting the album cited "gloomy Britpop, warm Motown, soaring indie, a love for Kings of Leon’s Aha Shake Heartbreak, skittering IDM, Madchester, classic rock, old skool hardcore" as influences.
+"Tell Me What It's Like" includes a spoken-word introduction by Goldie, while the closing track, "Silence Is Loud (Reprise)", features Archives singing over a synth backing.
+Several tracks omit a chorus; most songs run for around three minutes, and "So Tell Me..." extends to nearly four.
+Reviews described the lyrics as exploring personal themes, including estrangement within family relationships and unrequited love.
+Press materials also listed a range of influences, from Britpop and Motown to IDM, Madchester and old-school hardcore.